 - Salt and pepper to taste

-Preheat oven to 180 degrees, cut tops off pumpkins, cut pumpkin in half and remove seeds.
-Bake pumpkin with cut side down for one hour until pumpkin is soft.
-Then remove pumpkin from oven, let cool until you can touch it (!) and then separate flesh from skin.
-Place the flesh, while still warm, in a soup pot over medium heat, add the coconut milk and stir well.
-Bring to a boil briefly and then remove from heat.
-Then carefully puree the mixture with a blender or stand mixer and season to taste with salt and pepper.
+Preheat the oven to 180 degrees, cut off the tops of the pumpkins, cut the pumpkin in half and remove the seeds.
+Bake the pumpkin cut side down for an hour until soft.
+Then remove the pumpkin from the oven, leave to cool until you can touch it (!) and then separate the flesh from the skin.
+Place the still-warm flesh in a soup pot over a medium heat, add the coconut milk and stir well.
+Bring to the boil briefly and then remove from the heat.
+Then carefully puree the mixture with a hand blender or blender and season to taste with salt and pepper.

-Optional: If you want a very fine soup, you can still strain the soup through a sieve.
+Optional: If you want a very fine soup, you can strain the soup through a sieve.

-Optional: the pumpkin soup can still be refined with vegetables of your choice as an insert or fresh herbs.
-Especially well fit in my opinion sautéed red peppers or sautéed chickpeas (use pre-cooked chickpeas from the jar).
+Optional: the pumpkin soup can be refined with vegetables of your choice or fresh herbs.
+In my opinion, roasted red peppers or roasted chickpeas go particularly well (use pre-cooked chickpeas from the jar).

 Vegan pumpkin recipe with baked butternut squash

 You can vary this dish incredibly well and adapt it to your individual taste.
-I like Mediterranean cuisine, so I often use peppers, tomatoes and zucchini and a Mediterranean herb mix.
-If you want to keep it regional and seasonal, you can use mushrooms, broccoli, potatoes, kohlrabi, parsnips, tomatoes, cauliflower, peppers, zucchini and carrots in October.
+I like Mediterranean cuisine and therefore often use peppers, tomatoes and zucchinis and a Mediterranean herb mix.
+If you want to keep it regional and seasonal, you can use mushrooms, broccoli, potatoes, kohlrabi, parsnips, tomatoes, cauliflower, peppers, zucchinis and carrots in October.